Introduction to local SEO

 For example, if you click to a local mechanic’s website from Google but realize they specialize in brake repair and you’re looking for a place to get your oil changed, you’ll probably hit the back arrow to continue looking at results on Google.
 This would be a bounce.
 But, if you clicked to that mechanic’s site and saw they offered oil changes, you might click on that service to learn more or to get pricing information.

 A high bounce rate doesn’t necessarily mean your local SEO is ineffective, but it is something to watch so you can determine if there are ways to improve your SEO or site structure to encourage users to click through to more pages on your site.

-Local SEO Metric #3: Google My Business Profile Metrics
+Local SEO Mmetric #3: Google My Business profile metrics

 Your Google My Business profile is an important local SEO tool that can give you some good insight into how you’re showing up for local searches.